 How old is the University of Winchester?

-The University of Winchester opened its doors in 1840 as the Winchester Diocesan Training School and has been providing high quality education ever since.
+The University of Winchester opened its doors in 1840 as the Winchester Diocesan Training School and has provided high-quality education ever since.

 The Ethos of the University of Winchester

-The University of Winchester was started by the Church of England and still keeps its christian roots today, however, the university is eager to explore ways in which religion can be observed that is inclusive and not anti-intellectual.
-You don’t have to be a christian to study at Winchester as they accept students of all faiths, and none.
+The Church of England started the University of Winchester and still maintains its Christian roots today.
+However, the university is eager to explore ways in which religion can be observed in a way that is inclusive and not anti-intellectual.
+You don’t have to be a Christian to study at Winchester, as they accept students of all faiths and none.

-The University became a Stonewall Diversity Champion in 2010 and is the meet up point for Winchester’s Pride Parade every year.
-The pride parade held in Winchester is also the parade for all of Hampshire, their hashtag is #pridehantswide if you want to find out more.
+The University became a Stonewall Diversity Champion in 2010 and is the annual meeting point for Winchester’s Pride Parade.
+The Pride Parade in Winchester is also the parade for all of Hampshire.
+Their hashtag is #pridehantswide if you want to find out more.

 Winchester University is also very aware of the Environment and aims to be as environmentally friendly as possible.
 The dorms have recycling programmes and initiatives where you can win prizes for your flat if you recycle correctly, as well as chewing gum recycling bins around the campus.
-The chewing gum is recycled by the company GumDrop and turned into reuseable coffee cups.
-The student union cafe’s have a 25p charge (affectionately called the latte levy) on drinks you can avoid by bringing a reuseable cup.
-The university had a drive giving out cups from GumDrop with the university logo which are perfect to avoid the latte levy.
-They also give out reuseable cups for a deposit if you forget yours.
+The chewing gum is recycled by GumDrop and turned into reusable coffee cups.
+The student union cafes have a 25p charge (affectionately called the latte levy) on drinks, which you can avoid by bringing reusable cups.
+The university had a drive to give out cups from GumDrop with the university logo, which is perfect for preventing the latte levy.
+They also give out reusable cups for a deposit if you forget yours.

-Hedgehog Friendly Campus – The University also recieved a gold award for being a hedgehog friendly campus in 2021/2022.
-Their work raising awareness on hedgehog conservation issues and efforts to make the campus traversable by hedgehog have paid off.
-If you want to hear more about their efforts check out their twitter.
+Hedgehog-Friendly Campus—The University also received a gold award for being a hedgehog-friendly campus in 2021/2022.
+Their work raising awareness on hedgehog conservation issues and efforts to make the campus traversable by hedgehogs have paid off.
+If you want to hear more about their efforts, check out their Twitter.

-Winchester offer a varied range of courses which are all detailed in their course catalogue on their website, where you can find information on all three years of the course as well as any accreditations.
-Some courses at Winchester offer you things you can’t get at most universities or in some cases anywhere else here’s a few examples of that:
+Winchester offers various courses, detailed in the course catalogue on its website, where you can find information on all three years of the course and any accreditations.
+Some courses at Winchester offer you things you can’t get at most universities or, in some cases, anywhere else.
+Here are a few examples of that:

 History at Winchester

 Studying history in England’s medieval capital is a great way to shape your knowledge of history, especially if you are a medievalist or early modernist.
-Winchester’s history course is not just about Winchester, or just about England as their staff of lecturers and proffessors have varied specialisms which will be offered in modules.
+Winchester’s history course is not just about Winchester or England, as its staff of lecturers and professors have varied specialisms, which will be offered in modules.
 Winchester’s History programme has a student satisfaction rate of 90%.

 Some examples of history modules at Winchester include: